Challenges Facing the Film Industry

 However, this shift towards digital distribution has caused tension between theaters and studios.
 Some cinema chains refuse to screen films that receive simultaneous digital releases out of fear it will hurt ticket sales; meanwhile, major chains such as AMC have signed deals with Universal Pictures to shorten the theatrical window on certain films.

-Piracy and illegal distribution: The dark side of digital
+Piracy and illegal distribution: The dark side of digital.

 Piracy has always been a challenge for the film industry, but it has become even more prevalent in the age of digital distribution.
 While anti-piracy measures have improved over the years, illegal downloading and streaming remain widespread – especially in regions with limited access to legal content.
 This not only deprives studios of revenue, but also damages their ability to sell foreign distribution rights or license content to streaming services.